CATARACT:

 A-Scan:

 An A-scan is used to determine the power of the intra-ocular lens required for cataract surgery.
 The procedure is quick and is usually done on the day of your cataract assessment.
-We use a Harg-Streit Lenstar biometer with the Barret formula in our rooms which gives excellent and accurate results.
+We use a Haag-Streit Lenstar biometer with the Barrett formula in our rooms to support accurate measurements for surgical planning.

 B-Scan: